ZeMingoh233/LasMonjas/README.md

 - Can make tasks to disguise himself but won't count for the tasks progress.
 - If he can sabotage, he can only do while being alive.
 - He can't be in the same game as Role Thief, Pyromaniac, Treasure Hunter and Devourer.
+- If Can Sabotage is enabled, Joker needs to open the map 1 time to activate the Sabotage button

 -----------------------